 As Bob Gates’ new book hits shelves, the U.S. defence secretary reveals he found Bibi downright offensive, ‘not to mention his arrogance and outlandish ambition,’ and tried to get him banned from the White House lawns.
 Imagine how Bibi’s enemies feel.

-Binyamin Netanyahu has made hawks look like chickens, roadblocking peace at every turn.
-The sooner the world realizes a two-state solution is poison to Netanyahu Inc., the less it deludes itself about the peace process.
+But this was little more than a mea culpa: General Sharon rebuking his younger self.
+Binyamin Netanyahu may have made the hawks look like chickens, roadblocking peace at every turn.
+But the sooner the world realizes a two-state solution is poison to Netanyahu Inc., the less it deludes itself about the peace process.
 And the sooner it will understand the man Netanyahu inherited it from.

 It seems while Sharon was running Israel, Israel was becoming Sharon.